opendocsg/opendoc-theme/02-getting-started.md

 ## Updating OpenDoc (IT administrators)

-To publish changes onto the production environment, you will need to have another user to review the changes made.
+Follow these steps if you want to publish the changes made in the draft environment.
+This process will require a second person to review the changes before the document can be published live.

 **IMPORTANT:** Before you proceed with the next steps, check if the draft site is reflecting the changes accurately.